Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 ![Icons](images/icons.png){width=80% style="margin:auto;display:block"}

 The first item is for adding a Data Node.
-You can link any Python object to Taipy’s Data Nodes.
+You can link any Python object to Taipy's Data Nodes.
 The second item is for adding a Task.
 A Task can be linked to a predefined Python function.